Maxim Litvinov: Dismissal

-Litvinov also attended the Supreme Soviet when the budget was presented.
-He attended a number of sittings of the Supreme Soviet, most notably on the occasion of Molotov’s statement on foreign policy There was no praise or recognition of Litvinov’s work after he had held the position of Foreign Minister for nine years.
-Two months later, when Litvinov applied for a passport to go to Vichy, France, to take the waters, it was refused, presumably on the grounds he may defect or abscond.
+Litvinov also attended the Supreme Soviet when the budget was presented and on the occasion of Molotov's speech in support of the Nazi–Soviet Pact.
+There was no praise or recognition of Litvinov's work after he had held the position of Foreign Minister for nine years.
+Two months later, when Litvinov applied for a passport to go to Vichy, France, to take the waters, it was refused, presumably on the grounds he might defect or abscond.

-Litvinov was present during Molotov's speech to the Supreme Soviet in support of the Nazi-Soviet Pact.